maltreanungkur/Demo/content/blog/Blog1/_index.md

 ---
-title: "The Music of Spheres"
+title: "Beauty of Ring Theory"
 description: "We are going to dive into the world of stable homotopy theory."
-date:  2024-03-17
+date:  2025-02-27
 comment: true
-categories: [algebraic topology]
+categories: [Ring Thoery]
 background: ../assets/profile.jpg
 ---